Undline/UndChain/readme.md

 4. Drop connection without notice
 5. Being blocked from a large number of clients

-Partners can lower their perception score if
+Partners can lower their Reliability score if

 1. Failure to maintain saved files
 2. Falsify a transaction with a client